Subscribe to updates

 Procurement of Electrical Testing Services

-The Council will proceed with sourcing contractors through the SEC Framework Agreement to undertake electrical testing on over 17,938 domestic dwellings and 942 communal areas.
-This four-year contract, with an estimated value of £6.329 million, will include remedial works identified from Electrical Installation Condition Reports (EICRs) to ensure compliance with electrical safety regulations.
-The procurement will involve a mini-competition, with the award criteria weighted at 60% for price, 30% for quality, and 10% for social value.
-The successful contractors will be required to pay the London Living Wage and use electric or hybrid vehicles where possible.
+The Cabinet agreed that the Council should proceed with the procurement of electrical testing services through a mini-competition via the SEC Framework Agreement.
+Councillor Maureen Worby presented the report, which outlines the need for electrical testing on over 17,938 domestic dwellings and 942 communal areas.
+The contract, estimated at £6.329 million over four years, will include remedial works identified from Electrical Installation Condition Reports (EICRs) to ensure compliance with safety regulations.
+The procurement will involve sourcing suitably qualified contractors through Lot 2 of the SEC Framework, with an evaluation model weighted at 60% price, 30% quality, and 10% social value.
+This is essential for the Council to meet its statutory duties regarding electrical safety in its properties.

 Attendees